ThatBrianDude/opencap-js/README.md

 # opencap-js
-A javascript library for interacting with an OpenCap server.
+A javascript library for interacting with an OpenCAP server.

 ## Installation